Are you concerned that your child has trouble paying attention to you when you’re talking?

 If you’d like to learn more about ADHD and the speech and language problems that are associated with it, we can help.

-Our trained speech therapists are experienced in working with children with ADHD and can help your child learn how to plan and organize to get tasks done.
+We can help your child learn how to plan and organize to get tasks done.

 We can also teach them to take turns and pay attention when talking to others.